harsh1116200/Balloon_Burst/README.md

 # Balloon_Burst

 A fun and interactive mini-game where you inflate a balloon using a pump.
-Once it's fully inflated, the balloon starts flying randomly across the screen — and your goal is to burst it by tapping it!
+Once it's fully inflated, the balloon starts flying randomly across the screen, and your goal is to burst it by tapping it!

 #Features
 Smooth balloon inflation with a pump button.